Alluxio/alluxio/docs/Getting-Started.md

 from java options passed through the command line.
 See [configuration settings](Configuration-Settings.html) for more information about the specific adjustable values.

+### Additional Features

+Beyond providing a data sharing layer powered by fast storage, Tachyon also comes with many useful features for developers and admins.

+* [Command Line Interface](Command-Line-Interface.html) allows users to access and manipulate data in Tachyon through a light weight shell provided in the codebase.
+* [Metrics Collection](Metrics-System.html) allows admins to easily monitor the state of the system and discover any bottlenecks or inefficiencies.
+* [Web Interface](Web-Interface.html) gives a visually rich representation of the data in Tachyon, but provides a read-only view.

 ### Advanced Features